-Since the formation of John B. Murray Architect, LLC, the firm’s work has been lauded by their clients, recognized by their contemporaries, and featured in many publications, such as Architectural Digest, Period Homes, New Old House, Beautiful Homes, and Town and Country.
-Now entering its nineteenth year, the firm has continued to grow by relying on their enduring client relationships and practiced ability to collaborate with landscape architects, designers, and other building professionals.
-Starting with hand-drawn plans, clients receive personal attention that results in a residence that reflects its context, while seamlessly integrating sophisticated details and unique hardscapes.
-A John B. Murray Architect residence reflects a commitment to the traditional aesthetic — a simplicity of form and supreme craftsmanship.
+Since the formation of John B. Murray Architect, LLC, the firm’s award-winning work has been lauded by its clients, recognized by contemporaries, and featured in numerous publications, such as Architectural Digest, Veranda, Period Homes, Luxe, New Old Homes, Beautiful Homes, and Town and Country.
+Now entering its twenty-first year, the firm continues to grow by relying on enduring client relationships and long-held collaborations with landscape architects, designers, artisans and builders.
+Starting with hand-drawn analytiques, clients receive personal attention that results in a residence that reflects its context and seamlessly integrates sophisticated details and unique hardscapes.
+A John B. Murray Architect residence reflects a commitment to a timeless aesthetic – a simplicity of form and supreme craftsmanship.

 John B. Murray

-John B. Murray was born in California and grew up in Philadelphia.
-Upon graduating with honors from Carnegie Mellon University, he moved to New York City in 1979 to begin his architectural career.
-Early in his apprenticeship, he discovered a love for residential architecture, which led him to join the prestigious firm of Parish-Hadley Associates.
-It was during his tenure with Parish-Hadley that he began to refine his understanding and appreciation of the vital relationship between traditional architecture and interior design and decoration, which he has continued to explore and cultivate.
+Born in Pasadena and raised in Philadelphia, John Murray graduated with honors from Carnegie Mellon University.
+Early in his New York apprenticeship, he discovered a love for residential architecture, which led to his joining the prestigious firm of Parish-Hadley Associates.
+During his tenure with Parish-Hadley, John Murray began to refine his understanding and appreciation of the vital relationship between classical architecture and the ever-changing world of interior design.

-With the support and endorsement of Albert Hadley, John embarked upon his own practice in 1988, with the formation of Ferguson Murray Architects.
-The growth of his firm evolved into the founding of his own independent practice in 1997, John B. Murray Architect, LLC.
+With the support and endorsement of Albert Hadley, John formed the partnership Ferguson Murray Architects, eventually leading to the founding of his own independent practice

-John is a board member of The Institute of Classical Architecture & Art.
+John is a board member of The Professional Children’s School and a member of

 Tim has been with John B. Murray Architect since 2004 and became an associate in 2014.
 Tim has worked on small and large apartment projects in NYC, private residences, pool houses, barns, and accessory buildings in New York, Connecticut, Georgia and Colorado.
 Tim has excellent skills at progressing designs into construction documents and specializes in both building shell and complex millwork details.
 He is a team builder and organizer, encompassing the Owner, designers, architects, consultants and contractors into a cohesive team with beautiful results.